Māori protest movement: Pākaitore

 For 79 days in 1995, people of the Whanganui tribes occupied historic Pākaitore (Moutoa Gardens), beside the river and within the city of Whanganui.
 This protest was resolved peaceably, and a tripartite agreement with government and local government has since been signed.
 At the heart of all this is the Whanganui tribes' claim to the river, which is still seen as both an ancestor and a source of material and spiritual sustenance.
 "We were forced to leave, and it shouldn't be lost on anybody that we upheld our dignity," protest leader Ken Mair told a press conference in Whanganui 18 May 1995 following the end of the occupation."
-In no way were we going to allow the state the opportunity to put the handcuffs on us and lock us away."